STAMP-project/dspot/dspot-web/README.md

 ### All amplified repos page

-One can browser the list of successfully amplified projects.
+One can browse the list of successfully amplified projects.

 ![Pic 3](https://github.com/Tailp/dspot/blob/web/dspot-web/screenshots/pic2.png)